-- ▲ Importance of Antilock Braking System (ABS) Maintenance Optimal Bendix[®] Wingman[®] ACB system braking requires a properly maintained ABS system, without any active ABS Diagnostic Trouble Codes (DTCs).
+- Importance of Antilock Braking System (ABS) Maintenance Optimal Bendix[®] Wingman[®] Advanced[TM] system braking requires a properly maintained ABS system, without any active ABS Diagnostic Trouble Codes (DTCs).
 Have active DTCs repaired by a qualified technician.
-Any ABS DTCs will cause the Wingman ACB system to deactivate. - Importance of Brake Maintenance Optimal Wingman ACB braking requires properly maintained vehicle foundation brakes (drum, wide-drum, or air disc) which meet appropriate safety standards and regulations.
-Brake performance also requires that the vehicle be equipped with properly sized and inflated tires with a safe tread depth. - System Problems If a problem with the Wingman ACB system is detected, depending on the vehicle manufacturer, typically there will be a message on the dashboard display.
-Depending on the type of problem detected, the system will determine if the vehicle may continue normal cruise control functions (without the benefits of Wingman ACB), or whether all cruise control functions should be disabled until service is performed.
-The system should be serviced as soon as possible to restore full Wingman ACB functionality. - Radar Inspection The driver should inspect the radar and mounting bracket regularly and remove any mud, snow, ice build-up, or other obstructions.
-The installation of aftermarket deer guards is not recommended, and could impair the operation of the radar. - Radar Damage / Misalignment / Tampering In cases where the bumper and/or radar have sustained any damage, are misaligned, or if you suspect that the radar has been tampered with, do not use the cruise control until the vehicle has been repaired and the radar realigned.
+Any ABS DTCs will cause Wingman Advanced to deactivate. - Importance of Brake Maintenance Optimal Wingman Advanced braking requires properly maintained truck foundation brakes (drum, wide-drum, or air disc) which meet appropriate safety standards and regulations.
+Brake performance also requires that the vehicle be equipped with properly sized and inflated tires, with a safe tread depth. - System Problems If a problem with the Wingman Advanced system is detected, depending on the vehicle manufacturer, typically there will be a message on the dashboard display.
+Depending on the type of problem detected, the system will determine if the vehicle may continue normal cruise control functions (without the benefits of Wingman Advanced), or whether all cruise control functions should be disabled until service is performed.
+The system should be serviced as soon as possible to restore full Wingman Advanced functionality. - Radar Inspection The driver should visually inspect the radar and mounting bracket regularly and remove any mud, snow, ice build-up, or other obstructions.
+The installation of aftermarket deer guards, bumper guards, snow plows or similar potential obstructions is not recommended, and could impair the operation of the radar.
+See Bendix Technical Bulletin TCH-061-003. - Radar Damage / Misalignment / Tampering In cases where the bumper and/or radar have sustained any damage, are misaligned, or if you suspect that the radar has been tampered with, do not use the cruise control until the vehicle has been repaired and the radar re-aligned.
 In addition, an indicator on the dash typically will illuminate if the system detects any of these conditions.
 Consult your vehicle's operator's manual or contact Bendix for more information.